Final Results for the year ended 30 June 2021

-The net asset value per share of the Group was 61 pence as at 30 June 2020 (2019: 70 pence).
-The net asset value per share decreased slightly during the year to 30 June 2020.
-The net asset value of the Group as at 30 June 2020 and 30 June 2019 is shown in the Group’s consolidated statement of financial position on page 20.
+The net asset value per share of the Group was 52 pence as at 30 June 2021 (2020: 61 pence).
+The net asset value per share has therefore decreased during the year to 30 June 2021.
+The net asset value of the Group as at 30 June 2021 and 30 June 2020 is shown in the Group’s consolidated statement of financial position.

 The Directors closely monitor the anticipated overheads for the Group and ensure that these are kept to a minimum.

 EPS shows the relative performance year-on-year of the Group’s profitability measured as an amount of profit or loss attributable to one ordinary share.
 The calculation of earnings per share is based on the weighted average number of ordinary shares in issue for the financial year concerned and the profit/(loss) after taxation attributable to ordinary shareholders.
 EPS in respect of operations for the year and the prior financial year is shown in the Group consolidated statement of comprehensive income.